Pinterest now lets you archive your boards and rearrange pins

 Pinterest has announced a slew of new tools designed to help users organize their pins and boards.

-First up, a new archiving option lets you file a board away for posterity without having to delete it.
-This particular feature serves a number of purposes — for example, you may wish to revisit an old board you’ve created if it pertains to a meaningful life event, such as a birth or a wedding, but you don’t want it cluttering up your main dashboard.
+First up, a new archiving option lets you file a board away for posterity.
+This feature serves a number of purposes — for example, you may wish to revisit an old board you’ve created if it pertains to a meaningful life event, such as a birth or a wedding, but you don’t want it cluttering up your main dashboard.

-At the same time, you might get sick of Pinterest recommending related items, such as flowers or dresses.
-So archiving a board effectively kills two birds with one stone: You can focus on relevant boards without being inundated with irrelevant alerts and notifications.
+At the same time, you might get tired of Pinterest recommending items related to the board, such as flowers or dresses.
+So archiving a board effectively kills two birds with one stone: You can now focus on relevant boards without being inundated with irrelevant alerts and notifications.

-You may also remember that Pinterest launched a new “sections” feature back in November that allows you to divide a board into, well, sections based around distinct themes.
-Now Pinterest will let users switch the sections around.
+You may also remember that Pinterest launched a new “sections” feature back in November that allows you to divide a board into, well, sections based on distinct themes.
+Now Pinterest will let users switch those sections around.
 Additionally, Pinterest is expanding this functionality to Pins, which you can now move around the board.

-Pinterest said that this feature was among its most requested, one that presented their engineers with some notable technical challenges.
+Pinterest said that this last feature was among its most-requested and was one that presented its engineers with some notable technical challenges.

 Finally, Pinterest has revealed that you will now be able to sort boards by more criteria, including alphabetically or by creation date or most recently saved to.